New Barbadoes Township, New Jersey

-New Barbadoes Township was a township that was formed in 1710 and existed in its largest extent in pre-American Revolutionary War times in Bergen County, New Jersey.
-The Township was created from territories that had been part of Essex County that were removed by royal decree and added to Bergen County.
-After many departures, secessions and deannexations over the centuries, New Barbadoes Township exists today as Hackensack, which adopted its present name in 1921.
+New Barbadoes Township was a township that was formed in 1710 and existed in its largest extent prior to the American Revolutionary War in Bergen County, New Jersey.
+The Township was created from territories that had been part of Essex County that were transferred by royal decree to Bergen County.
+After many departures, secessions and deannexations over the centuries, New Barbadoes Township exists presently as Hackensack, which adopted its present name in 1921.